-PAL service providers will be expected to provide a full array of services, including but not limited to ensuring that Independent Living Skills Assessments are conducted utilizing the Casey Life Skills Assessment, providing Independent Living Skills Training that is engaging and youth centered, and providing support services to youth that are meeting individualized needs such as vocational training, GED classes, driver's education, or counseling.
+PAL service providers will be expected to provide a full array of services, including but not limited to:

+- Ensuring that Independent Living Skills Assessments are conducted utilizing the Casey Life Skills Assessment; - Providing Independent Living Skills Training that is engaging and youth centered; and - Providing support services to youth that meet individualized needs such as vocational training, GED classes, driver's education, or counseling.

 PALS service providers will also be responsible for providing case management services while the youth is receiving financial assistance, including aftercare, room and board assistance, and transitional living allowances.